 - You both are short on cash and coming up with rent is hard.
 See?
 Lots of room for different finances as you get on your feet.

-Jeremi Gill, 22, works in public relations in Manhattan and lives with four college students.
+Jeremi Gill, 22, works in public relations in Manhattan and lives with four college roommates.
 As the sole tenant on the lease, he says paying for rent can be a stressful time of the month.
-Since his roommates aren’t in the same financial situation, he’s been known to spot them for rent here and there.
+Since his college roommates aren’t in the same financial situation, he’s been known to spot them for rent here and there.
 Had it not been for their open communication, things could have gotten ugly.

 For Gill, his daily work routine drastically differs from that of his college roommates — which, on one hand, isn’t so bad.

 “Once I started spending my entire day at work, I started having a desire to make the most use of my mornings,” he says.
 “Instead of sleeping in until work, I started getting up a couple hours earlier to work out and eat a decent breakfast.
 I’m always the first one up.
 On the flip side, once I come back from work the evening is mine to rest and relax.
-While my roommates are all bent over their books, flipping through flashcards and writing papers, I am trying out new recipes in the kitchen and writing letters to my friends.”
+While my roommates are all bent over their books, flipping through flashcards and writing papers.
+I am trying out new recipes in the kitchen and writing letters to my friends.”

 Perhaps the biggest difference in post-college roommates is the sheer variety of people you might end up living with.
 Learning how to share a home with different characters can be challenging at times.
 Mackenzie, another PR professional from Manhattan (who chose to stay partially anonymous for this article) knows this quite well.
 She rents a room on Long Island and lives with an older roommate.
 They both rent from a family friend, but their age gap makes for some well-meaning, but awkward moments.